-Every foreigner needs a visa to go to Russia.
+Unless you live in a CIS country, most foreigners needs a visa to go to Russia.
 In order to get it, you need to get an invitation (aka visa support letter) from Russia first and then apply for the visa at the Russian consulate.
 You can also have a local agent do all this for you.
 Be careful, however, because some agents and hotels “lock” people into a fixed itinerary or limit their visa validity to the period they’re staying at the particular hotel.

-Please, use our step-by-step guide below to get your Russian visa online.
+Use the step-by-step guide below to get your Russian visa online.
 It is designed for independent travelers who want to have a flexible itinerary and be free of any hotel commitments, and has been recommended by Lonely Planet and Rough Guides.

 We also have some insider’s info on the Russian consulates, so that you know how to increase your chances of getting the visa.